sockstabby/farmboyweb/README.md

 # Building

-You have several option to this code
+You have several options to build this code

 1. Run a debug build